Sybit-Education/airtable.java/README.md

 #### Example

 In Aritable we got a Table Actor.
-The coulumns represent the Class attributes.
+The columns represent the Class attributes.

 This is how our Actor Table looks like: